 Once you have a list of prices and shipping times from each provider, test your menu items.
 Find people in the locations you’re planning to ship food to and start sending.

 Mail items many times over in order to ensure that when you do finally launch your online store, customers on the other end are happy with their purchases.

 If you’re only working with goods that are in bottles, boxes or cans, you have a bit of an easier road ahead of you.

 However, delicate items are notorious for failing the shipping test.

 Baked goods with elaborate decorations might not survive the journey, certain products may not stay fresh long enough, and some foods may require such expensive shipping materials that it’s not worth it to mail them.

 As you go through your testing phase, you’ll see that some products just can’t be mailed.
 That’s tough to accept, but doing so will allow you to move forward and grow your business, even if it doesn’t end up being as big of a step as you had hoped.

 Perhaps there are just one or two menu items that don’t work, or maybe only a handful can be mailed.
 You don’t know until you try (and try and try again).
 Once you have confirmed what flies (or drives) and what doesn’t, accept it.

-It’s better to simply refuse to ship half the foods people can buy in your store than to have them arrive broken, spoiled or, to be blunt, ugly.
+It’s better to simply refuse to ship half the foods people can buy in your store than to have them arrive in less than optimal condition.

 Make it clear that there is a lot to discover if customers visit your physical location, and if you win them over with tasty deliveries, maybe they’ll reward you by doing exactly that.